pstevek/roam-aws-demo/README.md

 ### 1. Prerequesites

-For the purposes of this demo, we can only select Amazon Machine Images from one region.
+For the purposes of this demo, we can only select Amazon Machine Images from one region.<br>
 The region used for this demo is `us-east-1`.

 - NodeJS